atmanihanan/Value-at-Risk/README.md

 \end{itemize}

-\noindent Let's assume that returns follow a non-central Student's t-distribution, with a parameter $\mu$ equal to the mean of the expectded returns and a degree of freedom $n$.
+Let's assume that returns follow a non-central Student's t-distribution, with a parameter $\mu$ equal to the mean of the expectded returns and a degree of freedom $n$.

 \noindent Let's replace the density of $R$ in Equation $(2.4)$.
 \\